vikingeducation/assignment_data_structures/README.md

 4. Upcasing a string

-Linear time O(n), you have to iterate through each char in the string and change it.
+Linear time O(n), you have to iterate through each char in the string and put each char into new array.

 5. Reversing a string

+Linear time O(n), iterate through array and pop each char and push into new array

+6. Enumerable#each method

+Linear time O(n), iterates through each element in array

+7. Enumerable#include? method

-Linear time O(n)
+Linear time O(n), iterates through "each" element and checks condition

+8. Finding the max of an array
+Linear time 0(n), you need to check every element to see if it is the new maximum value

+9. Linear time O(n), you have to iterate through each char in string.

+10. Inserting value to a Hash
+Constant time O(1)

+11. Retrieving the keys of a Hash
+Constant time O(1)